F33RNI/Liberty-Way/README.md

 ## Licenses

-Liberty-Way is licensed under AGPLv3, you can find it’s contents in the main branch.
+Liberty-Way is licensed under AGPLv3, you can find its contents in the main branch.

 The dependencies are certificated by following licenses: